Catel/Catel.Docs/src/vnext/catel-mvvm/view-models/advanced/exposing-properties-of-model-automatically.md

 Starting with Catel 2.2, a new attribute called *ExposeAttribute* is introduced.
 One of the features that already existed in Catel before is the *ViewModelToModelAttribute*.
 The goal of these attributes is to easily map properties from a model to the view model so as much of the plumbing (setting/getting properties, rechecking validation, etc) is done automatically for the developer.

-This feature is only available in WPF because Silverlight does not provide the *ICustomTypeDescriptor* or an equivalent feature

 Using the ViewModelToModelAttribute, this is the syntax to map properties automatically:

 ```